dfaltay/chess/README.md

 ## Gameplay with chess_withMinimax_plusNN.py (with baseline AI, tree-based AI and NN-based AI) !!
 NEW !!
 * Run chess_withMinimax_plusNN.py.
 > python chess_withMinimax_plusNN.py
-* Follow the first three steps as described above.
+* Follow the first three steps described in "Gameplay with chess_withMinimax.py" section.
 * When it comes to second player’s or black pieces’ turn, game asks to choose one of the AI options which are Baseline AI, Tree-based AI and a NN(neural network)-based AI.
 ![image11](/images/11.jpg)